weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 console.log(JSON.stringify(result, null, 2));
 ```

-All data operations are now collection first.

-### Batching
+### Batch Inserts

-We've added an `insertMany()` method to help make batch insertions easier.
-For insertions over 5000 objects, we advise batching these bulk insertions as shown below.
+We've added an `insertMany()` method makes it easier to insert a large number of objects.
+For inserts over 5000 objects, use a batch insert like this:

 ```js
 const questions = client.collections.get("CollectionName")